stephenharris/behat-wordpress-extension/docs/about.md

 # About

+Welcome!
 WordHat is a [Behat](http://behat.org) extension, integrating Behat, [Mink](https://github.com/Behat/MinkExtension), and [WordPress](https://wordpress.org).
 It provides WordPress-specific functionality for common testing scenarios specific to WordPress sites.

 ## What does Behat and Mink do?